Admission for the January 2025 academic session is ongoing Apply Now!

 • Handle structured and unstructured data in Python.

-• Use advanced NumPy for numerical operations.
+• Utilize advanced NumPy for numerical operations.

-Introduction to Data Protection and IT Security3
+Introduction to Data Protection and IT Security 3

 At the end of this course, students should be able to: